 Before I did comedy I worked in the music industry interviewing bands and reviewing albums.
 Before I worked in the music industry I was a person that wanted to work in the music industry but wasn’t sure how to break in.
 I started by writing an email to a local radio station that played the kind of music I wanted to write about and asked if they would consider me for an internship.
-I was 15.
-There wasn’t an actual internship that I was applying for, but I knew that I wanted to be part of what they were doing at 98.3FM so I politely explained what I wanted to do, why I thought I would be great at it and when I was available to begin doing it.
+I was 15 …and there wasn’t an actual internship that I was applying for, but I knew that I wanted to be part of what they were doing at 98.3FM.
+I pitched an idea for what I wanted to do, why I thought I would be great at it and when I was available to begin doing it.
 I got lucky and the right person read my email and over the next several years I worked my way from intern to full-time host.
 Once I had honed my industry skills a little, I knew I wanted to interview bigger bands and review major release albums.
-When I was 19 I started a blog that next to nobody read but I just kept writing.
-Eventually that blog became the portfolio of writing I submitted to major publications and by 21 I was freelancing for publications that were big enough to grant me access to the major names I wanted to sit down with.
+When I was 19 I started a blog that next to nobody read but I just kept posting, 2-3 times a day.
+Eventually that blog became the portfolio of writing I submitted to major publications and by 21 I was freelancing for people that were big enough to grant me access to the major names I wanted to sit down with.

 Final recap: Be present and pleasant.
 If you're actively trying, are funny and cool to work with, you're going to get booked- eventually.
 It's always nice to be invited to do a show but if you sit around waiting for people to discover you, you’ll be doing a lot more sitting than stand-up.